What will Walt Disney World look like in 2021? And how will the current situation affect the way you’re planning for your next trip?

-It may be easier to plan your trip right now.
+Despite Park Reservations, shortened timelines are making it a little easier to plan your trip right now.
 But, don’t underestimate the low crowds.
 You’ll still want to book those Table Service Restaurants as soon as you can.

 Lower capacity has helped ease the pain of not having any FastPasses.
 But, with the holidays coming up, I wouldn’t be surprised if the Parks reach their new capacity.